amoksito/Spandoc/README.md

 - Bring up the Sublime Command Palette (default shortcut: `ctrl+shift+p`) and execute the `Spandoc: Palette` command.
 In dependence of the scope under the cursor, a list of defined transformations from a settings file will be persented.
 After choosing one label from from the transformation list, the transformation label will be passed to the internal `spandoc_run` command and the Pandoc conversion will begin.
 The list can be configured, see the [Configuring](#configuring) section.

-### Spandoc: Create Config
+### Spandoc: Config

-This command creates the Current folder settings file.
-If available, it will copy the user settings file, otherwise the default settings file to the current folder (with the current document).
+This command creates a current folder settings file (called `spandoc.json`), by copying it either from the user settings file or from the default settings file.
+After creating, it will open immediately.
+When there is already a `spandoc.json` file, it does _not_ overwrite it, only opens it.

 ### spandoc_run